quickwit-oss/tantivy/doc/src/avant-propos.md

   experience.
 But keep in mind this is just a toolbox.
   Which bring us to the second keyword...

-- **Library** means that you will have to write code. tantivy is not an *all-in-one* server solution like elastic search for instance.
+- **Library** means that you will have to write code.
+Tantivy is not an *all-in-one* server solution like Elasticsearch for instance.

   Sometimes a functionality will not be available in tantivy because it is too specific to your use case.
 By design, tantivy should make it possible to extend